AngelesVillagrana/Project-4/README.md

 ## Tableau Dashboard

-In order to present the data we found, we built a dashboard which you can see here: [Presenting_Dataset](https://public.tableau.com/app/profile/kevin.dorado/viz/Presenting_Dataset/Presentingthedata?publish=yes)
+In order to better present the customer insights we found about demographic variables and credit information, we built a dashboard using Tableau which you can see published here: [Presenting_Dataset](https://public.tableau.com/app/profile/kevin.dorado/viz/Presenting_Dataset/Presentingthedata?publish=yes)

 ## Results